robytakwa/tesonline/README.md

 The catalog movie works

-The following are some components that are used
+The following are some point that are used
 1. Room
 2. Rx Java
 3. MVP Patern